puppeteer/puppeteer/docs/api.md

 - returns: <[boolean]> Returns `true` if the header with such name exists, or `false` otherwise.

 #### headers.keys()
+- returns: <[iterator]> an iterator allowing to go through all keys contained in this object.
+The keys are [string] objects.

 #### headers.set(name, value)
 - `name` <[string]> Case-insensetive header name.
 - `value` <[string]> Header value